 enable the governance entity, and any member of Ngātikahu ki Whangaroa, to cite the statutory acknowledgement as evidence of Ngātikahu ki Whangaroa’s association with an area.

-The statements of association are in the documents schedule.
+The statements of association are in part [x] of the documents schedule.

 DEED OF RECOGNITION